Is it realistic for conveyancing in Levenshulme to be completed in two weeks?

 It varies from the lender to lender.
 HSBC has different requirements from Nationwide.
 Should you wish to telephone us we can check via the relevant lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Levenshulme.
 Conveyancing will be smoother if you use a solicitor in Levenshulme especially if they are familiar with such properties in Levenshulme.

 I am employed by a long established estate agent office in Levenshulme where we have witnessed a number of leasehold sales jeopardised due to leases having less than 80 years remaining.
 I have been given contradictory information from local Levenshulme conveyancing firms.
 Can you shed some light as to whether the seller of a flat can start the lease extension process for the purchaser on completion of the sale?

 As long as the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
 The benefit of this is that the proposed purchaser can avoid having to sit tight for 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
 The assignment needs to be completed before, or simultaneously with completion of the disposal of the property.

 Alternatively, it may be possible to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-Leasehold Conveyancing in Levenshulme - Sample of Questions you should consider Prior to Purchasing
+Leasehold Conveyancing in Levenshulme - Examples of Questions you should ask before Purchasing